 - The AP Top 25 Poll came out on Monday, giving us one of the first tastes of college football rankings for 2018.

-- There are big discrepancies between the AP Poll and national-championship odds from 5Dimes.
+- There are big discrepancies between the AP Poll and national-championship odds.

 - That's because only certain types of teams can actually win the college football national title.